 Welcome to the World of Bilberry Woods!

-There is the Lake with hundreds of white lilies floating in small groups by the shores and this is where you are most likely to find Croaker the Frog windsurfing.
+There is the Lake with hundreds of white lilies floating in small groups by the shores, and this is where you are most likely to find Croaker the Frog windsurfing.

-When the autumn comes the green leaves of the birches turn bright yellow and if you didn’t know better you would have mistaken them for gold coins hung from the branches.
+When the autumn comes, the green leaves of the birches turn bright yellow, and if you didn’t know better you would have mistaken them for gold coins hung from the branches.

-These red pines are the oldest and the tallest of the woods and they are like pillars supporting the sky above.
+These red pines are the oldest and the tallest in the woods, and they are like pillars supporting the sky above.
 It is said that their top branches dwell in the Heavens themselves and that the angels sleep on their beds of evergreen needles.

-Carry on, and you’ll find Hector the Arctic Hare working on his latest snow plastering job and if you get hungry head towards the southern slope of the tallest peak and you can stop to eat at Fleming’s Lodge where you are greeted by a very friendly family of Arctic Foxes who have been running the restaurant for generations now.
+Carry on, and you’ll find Hector the Arctic Hare working on his latest snow plastering job.
+If you get hungry head towards the southern slope of the tallest peak and you can stop to eat at Fleming’s Lodge where you are greeted by a very friendly family of Arctic Foxes who has been running the restaurant for generations now.

 You might also see some of the Onni the Polar Bear’s family members and you are most likely to see the sky full of magical Northern Lights that sweep across the indigo sky at night, creating most magnificent displays of colour.

-Sometimes they argue and most certainly gossip, but whenever there is a great need they always pull together and after all they all just love a simple life with plenty of food and drink and good company.
+Sometimes they argue and most certainly gossip, but whenever there is a great need they always pull together, and after all, they all just love a simple life with plenty of food and drink and good company.